Forms and Instructions Calendars Appellate Division

 Appellants who are in jail can apply by letter and usually receive immediate poor person relief.

 After an appeal is taken by filing a notice of appeal or obtaining leave to appeal, it must be perfected.
-Perfecting an appeal means doing all the acts necessary to place the case on the court's calendar.
+Perfecting an appeal means doing all the acts necessary to place the case on the court's appeal calendar (NYCRR 730.2[b][1]).

-The appellant perfects the appeal by filing the original brief plus five copies with the Appellate Term, accompanied with proof of service of the brief and one copy of a transcript of the minutes of all proceedings upon the respondent within the prescribed time (22NYCRR § 731.4[c] or § 732.4[c]).
+The appellant perfects the appeal by filing the original plus four (4) hard copies of the brief with the Appellate Term, accompanied with proof of service of the brief and one (1) copy of a transcript of the minutes of all proceedings upon the respondent within six (6) months of filing the notice of appeal (22NYCRR § 731.7[c]).

-This notice advises the appellant that his or her appeal will be on the Dismissal Calendar for failure to prosecute.
+This notice advises the appellant that their appeal will be on the Dismissal Calendar for failure to prosecute (22 NYCRR 731.8[d]).

 To prevent your appeal from being dismissed, you must either:

-1. perfect the appeal before the dismissal date,
+1. perfect the appeal before its due date,

 2. obtain a written stipulation with the prosecutor to enlarge time to perfect the appeal,

-3. make a motion to enlarge time to perfect the appeal or for poor person relief before the dismissal date, or
+3. make a motion to enlarge time to perfect the appeal or for poor person relief before its due date, or

-4. submit an application by letter, addressed to the clerk, with a copy to the prosecutor.
-Note that within this application a party shall establish a reasonable ground why there cannot or could not be compliance with the time limits given.
+4. submit an application by letter, addressed to the clerk, indicating that a copy was sent to the prosecutor.
+Note that within this application a party shall establish a reasonable ground why there cannot or could not be compliance with the time limits given before the dismissal date.

 A party who has been notified that his or her appeal has been dismissed can serve and file a motion to vacate the dismissal of the appeal.
-See Motions and Orders to Show Cause for additional information.
+See Motions and Orders to Show Cause for additional information (22 NYCRR 731.8[e]).

-In a criminal appeal, the appellant can make a motion to reargue to this court within 30 days after the decision on the appeal, except that for good cause shown, the court may consider any such motion when made at a later date.
+In a criminal appeal, the appellant can make a motion to reargue to this court within 30 days after the decision on the appeal, except that for good cause shown, the court may consider any such motion when made at a later date (22 NYCRR 731.12[a]).

 A motion for leave to appeal is made directly to the New York State Court of Appeals in Albany.
 They are located at 20 Eagle Street, Albany, New York 12207-1095.
 Their telephone number is 518-455-7700.
 See Motions and Orders to Show Cause for additional information.

-On appeals to the Appellate Term for the 2nd, 11th and 13th Judicial Districts (Kings, Queens and Richmond counties), the court usually convenes in the courtroom of its courthouse at 141 Livingston Street, 15th Floor, Brooklyn, New York at 9:15 AM.
-Appeals are also heard twice a year in Queens County and once a year in Richmond County.
+On appeals to the Appellate Term for the 2nd, 11th and 13th Judicial Districts (Kings, Queens and Richmond counties), the court usually convenes in the courtroom of its courthouse at 141 Livingston Street, 15th Floor, Brooklyn, New York at 9:30 AM.
+Appeals are also heard occasionally in Queens and Richmond Counties.

 Appeals to the Appellate Term for the 9th & 10th Judicial Districts (Nassau, Suffolk, Westchester, Rockland, Orange Dutchess and Putnam counties) are heard at 9:30 AM in White Plains, Mineola or Central Islip on a rotating basis.
 On occasion, oral argument is heard in Dutchess, Orange or Rockland counties.